How to Grow Tomato Plants from Seed

 I plant the seeds about a quarter-inch deep and gently water them, keeping the soil consistently moist but not soggy.
 Covering the tray with a clear dome helps retain humidity and encourages faster germination.

 Once seedlings sprout, they need plenty of light.
-Over the years, I have used a sunny south-facing window or supplemental grow lights to prevent leggy, weak plants.
+Over the years, I’ve learned that whether you’re figuring out how to grow tomato plants or simply how to grow tomatoes, a sunny south-facing window or supplemental grow lights prevent leggy, weak plants.
 Regularly turning the trays ensures even growth and helps the plants develop strong stems.
-Now, I use my indoor mini greenhouses to start my seeds.
-Check out my set up in my other articles.
+These days, I love using my indoor mini greenhouses to start my seeds, making it easier than ever to grow healthy, productive tomatoes.

 Image illustrates how to grow tomato plants from seed.